 The 1962 release of Rachel Carson’s book, Silent Spring, alerted the public to the hazards of toxic chemicals.
 Since that time, we have learned a lot about the dangers that pesticides pose to humans and the environment.
-However, since Carson’s book was published, annual pesticide use has continuously increased in both quantities applied and numbers of registered active ingredients.
+However, annual pesticide use continues to increase in both quantity applied and number of registered active ingredients.

 These sprays, dusts, and aerosols are now applied almost universally to farms, gardens, forests, and homes – nonselective chemicals that have the power to kill every insect, the “good” and the “bad,” to still the song of birds and the leaping of fish in the streams, to coat the leaves with a deadly film, and to linger on in soil – all this though the intended target may be only a few weeds or insects.
 Can anyone believe it is possible to lay down such a barrage of poisons on the surface of the earth without making it unfit for all life?
 They should not be called “insecticides,” but “biocides.” – Rachel Carson, Silent Spring

 - Each year, an estimated 10 trillion gallons of untreated stormwater runs into local waterways, picking up the pesticides applied to outdoor areas, like farms, parks, and lawns with it.

 - The U.S. Geological Survey’s report, “Pesticides in the Nation’s Streams and Ground Water, 1992-2001,” found pesticides in 96 percent of all fish, 100 percent of all surface waters, and 33 percent of major aquifers studied.

 The Safe Drinking Water Act (1974) requires public water systems to test drinking water for certain contaminants, including commonly used pesticides such as Atrazine, 2,4-D, and Glyphosate.
 Due to inadequate monitoring and weak regulations, some drinking water sources still have high concentrations of pesticides.